Amal92/image-picker/README.md

 ```

 This repo can be used a local library and included as a path.
 Currently there is a PR to address this issue in the official repo, but it in the queue quite indefinitely.
 Once the official library fixes this issue, this repo will be deleted.

+## For Photo Picker

+The library now support image pick without compressing the source file.

+### Problem
+The picked image is always lower in size, because the library while coping the contents to cache directory treats it as image data using `loadDataRepresentationForTypeIdentifier`
+due to which JPEG compression applies.
+To prevent this from happening, we are treating the data as file using `loadDataRepresentationForTypeIdentifier` bypassing any compression.